-There are particular tunes I play on the bagpipes for specific occasions, particularly weddings when there a number of different parts of the day which I play the pipes for.
+Here are some recordings of the wedding bagpipe music I play.
+There are particular tunes I play for specific occasions, particularly weddings where there a number of different parts of the day which I play the pipes for.
 Hear some of the tunes I play at different stages of a wedding, and some of the tunes I play for other events.

-The Dark Island is a song written in the 1960s about the island of Benbecula in the Western Isles.
-There are disputes as to who wrote it.
-Regardless, it’s a great tune which your guests will recognise!
+This is a song written about the island of Benbecula in the Western Isles.
+The song became popular in the 1960s, but there disputes as to who wrote it.
+Regardless, it’s a great tune which your guests will recognise.

 The Mingulay Boat Song

 During the Signing of the Register I play a Slow Air and then to provide a contrast I play a fast jig.
 The Slow Air here is the Mingulay Boat Song and the following jig is called The Jig Runrig.
 The length of these two tunes put together lasts approximately the same amount of time it usually takes to conduct the Signing of the Register.